-- 6480.
+- GEOG 6340, GEOG 6350, and GEOG 6450.
+This course exposes students to methods and theory in geographic information systems (GIS) as applied to the geo-spatial distribution of wellness and healthcare.
+The course also investigates relationships between humans, diseases, healthcare providers, and physical environments. - 6480.
 Advanced GIS Database Framework Design and Map Object Management. with Lab (3).
 Pr.
 GEOG 6340, GEOG 6350, and GEOG 6450.
-Course covers advanced operations in database framework design, data creation, and management, topological editing, automated scripts, workflow optimization, and symbolization. - 6972.
+Course covers advanced operations in database framework design, data creation, and management, topological editing, automated scripts, workflow optimization, and symbolization. - 6485.
+GIS and Environmental Management with Lab (3).
+Pr., GEOG 6340, GEOG 6350, and GEOG 6450.
+This course provides students exposure to methods and theory in geographic information systems (GIS) as they apply to the analysis of relationships between humans and their environments whether physical or social.
+Study focuses on the role GIS plays in environmental management. - 6972.
 Special Topics in Geography (1-3).
 Pr., permission of instructor.
 An intensive examination of selected topics from a geographical perspective.
 Topics announced prior to the beginning of each semester.
 May be repeated for a maximum of 6 hours credit. - 6990.
 Applied Research in Geographic Information Science and Systems with Lab (3).
 Pr., GEOG 6340, GEOG 6350, GEOG 6450 and GEOG 6460.
 This is the capstone course for students seeking certification in GIS.
 The course provides an opportunity for students to demonstrate knowledge derived from four basic courses in GIS.
 Under faculty supervision, students design and carry out a major research project that incorporates topics relating to the history, philosophy and science of spatial analysis.